Divya-Devendrasingh/python-data-analyst-roadmap/README.md

 * ✅ Module 1 Completed
 * ✅ Module 2 Completed
 * ✅ Module 3 Completed
-* 🚧 Module 4 Starting Soon
+* 🚧 Module 4 In Progress

+## 👋 About This Repository

-This repository is continuously updated as I progress through my Data Analytics learning journey.
+This repository documents my structured journey toward becoming a Data Analyst.
+Each module includes theory, coding exercises and hands-on practice using Python libraries such as NumPy and Pandas.
+The repository is continuously updated as I progress through the roadmap.